Biological vs. Chemical Pest Control: Benefits and Disadvantages

 Types of Biological Pest Control

 There are three types of biological pest control.
 In classical biological control, natural predators, parasites, or pathogens of a pest are imported into an area to protect a crop or livestock.
 A "pathogen" is an organism that causes disease.
 Importation can be a useful strategy when the pest has been introduced from another region and has no predators in its new habitat.

 In conservation biological control no new plants or animals are introduced to an area, but the environment is manipulated to favor the survival of local enemies of the pest.
 For example, a farmer or gardener may provide additional food sources or suitable habitats for a pest's enemies.

-In augmentation biological control, plants and animals which control a particular pest and are already present in an area are increased in number by inoculation or inundation.
+In augmentation biological control, plants and animals that control a particular pest and are already present in an area are increased in number by inoculation or inundation.
 Inoculation is the introduction of relatively few organisms.
 Inundation involves the introduction of a very large number of organisms.

 Biological pest control has some distinct advantages compared to chemical pest control.
 Farmers and gardeners don’t have to worry about poisoning themselves, their families, or their pets when they treat their crops or plants.
 There are no toxic chemicals to store and no concerns about children or animals discovering the stored pesticides.
 There are no pesticides to give off dangerous vapors, accumulate in the soil, or collect in water.
 The food that's produced will be free of pesticides (or low in pesticides, since the food may have picked up the pesticides distributed by other people).